 If Amazon is going to execute its vision of being “Earth’s most customer-centric company, where customers can find anything they might want to buy online”, maintaining a healthy R&D department is crucial.

 You simply can’t grow at an Amazon-like rate without investing heavily in innovation.
 And not just innovation for innovation’s sake, but investing in R&D to add value for customers in a sound, profitable way.

 You may have gathered by now that if you’re fixated on dividends, I believe it often doesn’t leave much room for strong, long-term share price growth.

 While Australian-listed companies are known for their high-income yields, it’s part of what has led the ASX to lag behind its global counterparts.

 There’s perhaps no more obvious way to illustrate the differences in long-term growth prospects between local and international companies, than to compare the total 10-year returns of US and Australian stock markets.

 Whether you find the above data attractive will depend on your investment horizon and objectives, but it’s difficult to deny the long-term benefits of being growth orientated.

 Interested in learning more about diversifying globally?
-Join us for 30-day free trial and find out which companies we invest in, what trends they’re leading, and why we think looking beyond Australia is the key to savvy investing.
+Sign up to find out which companies we invest in, what trends they’re leading, and why we think looking beyond Australia is the key to savvy investing.